 After school, Prentice went to the woods.
 But the goal of his practice, his meditation, was to not be there, or, more accurately, to not think about being there.

 Before … well … before he was taken in by the Hidden, the idea of meditation—if he’d had any ideas on it at all—had always been something distant for him, something unattainable or farfetched, like the idea of being an astronaut, or quarterback for Green Bay.
 Meditation was something that happened in places like Tibet, where monks sat in ice-cold rooms and dried wet towels with their body heat.
 It was a practice for people with passionate beliefs, who chanted prayers for hours in observance.
-It was a mental state in which one had no thoughts and found inner calm, neither of which had not been previously possible for him.
+It was a mental state in which one had no thoughts and found inner calm, which had not been previously possible for him.